Despicable Me Minion Mayhem: Queue

 When people are waiting in line for the ride, they get to learn about the recruitments of a Minion, the profiles of Gru, Dr. Nefario, Margo, Edith, Agnes and the Minions, filled with scenes from "The Rise of Gru", the first film and the Minion Mini Movies.
 The guests are also given a Minion-quiz, to let them test themselves to see if they are fully prepared to be a Minion.
 The Hollywood version has details to look more like Gru's house than the one in Florida.

 First pre-show room (Gru's living room)

 First, the guests enter the room.
 Then the pre-show starts with Gru, Margo, Edith, and Agnes, who welcome the guests to their house through a remote camera, and explain to them that they will be trained as minions.
 Gru tells guests what to expect during their time as Minions.
 Afterwards, Gru orders the guests to proceed to his lab just as the camera battery runs out.
-A fart gun shoots them and has a terrible smell before the doors open.
-It is very stinky.
 Then a voice tells the guests safety instructions.
 Next, the doors open to Gru's laboratory with Gru explaining what to do while the guests enter the lab; the guests should stay in their row.